jamesmontemagno/GeolocatorPlugin/.github/ISSUE_TEMPLATE.md

+For common questions and issues see the [FAQ](https://jamesmontemagno.github.io/GeolocatorPlugin/FAQ.html)

 If you are creating an issue for a BUG please fill out this information.
 If you are asking a question or requesting a feature you can delete the sections below.

 **Failure to fill out this information will result in this issue being closed.** If you post a full stack trace in a bug it will be closed, please post it to http://gist.github.com and then post the link here.